Selective laser melting: Materials

 Selective laser melting (SLM) machines can operate with a work space up to 1 m (39.37 in) in X, Y and Z. Some of the materials being used in this process can include Ni based super alloys, copper, aluminum, stainless steel, tool steel, cobalt chrome, titanium and tungsten.
 SLM is especially useful for producing tungsten parts because of the high melting point and high ductile-brittle transition temperature of this metal.
 In order for the material to be used in the process it must exist in atomized form (powder form).
 These powders are generally gas atomized prealloys, being the most economical process to obtain spherical powders on an industrial scale.
+Other processes capable of producing highly spherical powders suitable for SLM include electrode induction-melting gas atomization (EIGA), plasma rotating electrode process (PREP), and plasma atomization.
+These crucible-free methods are particularly advantageous for reactive metals such as titanium alloys, where contact with ceramic crucibles during gas atomization can introduce oxygen contamination.

 Sphericity is desired because it guarantees a high flowability and packing density, which translates into fast and reproducible spreading of the powder layers.
 Highly spherical powders with a low level of internal porosity are produced by plasma atomization and powder spheroidization.
 To further optimize flowability, narrow particle size distributions with a low percentage of fine particles like 15 – 45 μm or 20 – 63 μm are typically employed.
 Currently available alloys used in the process include AISI 316L, AISI 304, C67, F53, H13, 17-4 PH and 15-5 stainless steel, maraging steel, cobalt chromium, inconel 625 and 718, copper-based alloys (CW510 Brass, Ecobrass, Bronze), aluminum AlSi10Mg, and titanium Ti6Al4V.

+The copper-chromium-zirconium alloy (CuCrZr) is a precipitation-hardening copper alloy that, unlike pure copper, can be processed with conventional infrared lasers in laser powder bed fusion because the alloying additions raise the effective laser absorptivity.
+Parameter-optimization studies have produced dense CuCrZr components directly from powder, with the final strength and electrical conductivity controlled by the process parameters together with the subsequent solution-annealing and age-hardening heat treatments, which precipitate fine chromium-rich phases.